 The vendor should get back to you in a timely fashion—within a business day or so—or provide a reason why he or she isn’t available (vacation, travel, etc.).
 If you hear back and like what you see (the vendor is available on your date, the pricing is within range), set up an in-person meeting.

 The in-person meeting with a vendor is crucial.
 Not only do you want your vendors to be creative and talented, you’ll also want find people you actually like and trust.
-And it’s easiest to discover that at an in-person meeting, rather than over the phone or via email.
-If you can’t meet with a vendor in person, video chat is a decent alterative.
+While meeting in-person is preferred, a Zoom chat is a great alternative.

 Come prepared with a list of questions, and don’t be afraid to bring up any concerns.
 You’re spending a lot of money here, and it’s essential that you’re comfortable with your decision-making.
 If you’re concerned about the vendor’s pricing, now is the time to be up front about your own budget and (politely) see if any adjustments can be made to a vendor’s package.
 They may very well say no, but it’s better to ask up front rather than after a contract has been drawn up.